datasektionen/bawang-content/en/organization/faq/body.md

 Sure.
 THS has halls specifically for parties.
 While nice, these tend to cost more than the Computer Science chapter's halls.

-#### But hey, do I need alcohol if I host a party?
+#### Do I need alcohol if I host a party?

 Nope!
 You can host any type of event in META (or other places).
 The only difference being, the party is not required to have a person having read the [STAD course](http://www.stad.org/en/about-stad).

-#### I have heard something about some party application, do I need to care?
+#### What is a party application?

 A party application is good to have in order to notify guards about your event.
-However, if you intend to host more than 20 people, you must make an application.
+If you intend to host more than 20 people, you must make an application.
 This applies no matter if you serve alcohol or not.
 Need any help?
 Contact [the head of the chapter](ordf@d.kth.se) or the [head of the bar](klubbm@d.kth.se).